saule1508/saule1508.github.io/2016-07-28-patch-oracle-12.1.0.2.md

 ## Patching oracle

 After installing a RAC with its standby database, doing the upgrade from 12.1.0.1 to 12.1.0.2, now it is time to apply the latest patch set updates.
-I am not sure how much important patching is and I am wondering if it is worth the trouble.
-Indeed patching a RAC with a dataguard requires a lot of preparation upfront.
+Patching a RAC with a dataguard requires a lot of preparation upfront, so I am not planning to do this every 3 months.

 Firt of all head to this document on metaling: [Oracle Recommended Patches -- Oracle Database (Doc ID 756671.1)](Oracle Recommended Patches -- Oracle Database (Doc ID 756671.1))